CMSC 341 - Project 4: Virus Detection App - Spring 2026

 Additional Requirements

-• Private helper functions may be added to the Cache class; however, they must be declared in the private section of the class declaration.
+• Private helper functions may be added to the VDetect class; however, they must be declared in the private section of the class declaration.

 • Every table may have its own collision handling policy.
 If previously a change of policy has been requested and then a rehash initiates the new table will use the new policy and the old table will use its own policy while it exists.